Ulrich Wegener: Formation of GSG 9 following the Munich Olympic massacre

-Wegener was the Federal Border Protection (BGS, Bundesgrenzschutz) liaison officer at the Federal Ministry of the Interior during the 1972 Summer Olympics in Munich.
+Wegener was the Federal Border Guard (BGS, Bundesgrenzschutz) liaison officer at the Federal Ministry of the Interior during the 1972 Summer Olympics in Munich.
 While serving as an adjutant to Federal Interior Minister Hans-Dietrich Genscher, he witnessed the failure of the regular Bavarian State Police in the face of an unprecedented threat from Palestinian terrorists during the hostage-taking of the Israeli Olympic team—a type of threat previously unknown in Germany.
-Even the presence of the Federal Border Protection (BGS) would not have changed the catastrophic outcome of the hostage-taking.
-Two weeks after the disaster, Genscher, in agreement with Wegener's suggestion, entrusted him on 26 September 1972 with the rapid formation of the specialized counter-terrorism tactical intervention unit, Border Protection Group 9 (GSG 9, Grenzschutzgruppe 9), appointing him as its commander.
+Even the presence of the Federal Border Guard (BGS) would not have changed the catastrophic outcome of the hostage-taking.
+Two weeks after the disaster, Genscher, in agreement with Wegener's suggestion, entrusted him on 26 September 1972 with the rapid formation of the specialized counter-terrorism tactical intervention unit, Border Guard Group 9 (GSG 9, Grenzschutzgruppe 9), appointing him as its commander.

-The designation GSG 9 is derived from the structure of the Federal Border Protection (BGS, Bundesgrenzschutz), which, at the time of the unit's founding, consisted of four border protection commands with a total of eight border protection groups (GSG 1 to 7 and Sea).
-Since the GSG 9 was not integrated into any of the existing structures, it was designated Border Protection Group 9 (Grenzschutzgruppe 9, GSG 9).
+The designation GSG 9 is derived from the structure of the Federal Border Guard (BGS, Bundesgrenzschutz), which, at the time of the unit's founding, consisted of four border guard commands with a total of eight border guard groups (GSG 1 to 7 and Sea).
+Since the GSG 9 was not integrated into any of the existing structures, it was designated Border Guard Group 9 (Grenzschutzgruppe 9, GSG 9).

 In the early 1970s, counter-terrorism units were still a relatively unheard-of form of combating terrorism, with the only truly established groups at the time being Israel's Sayeret Matkal, which had some experience in counter-terrorism and hostage-rescue, and Britain's Special Air Service (SAS), albeit with experience primarily in guerrilla warfare.
 However, these were special military combat units rather than specialized counter-terrorism and hostage-rescue units.
 Counter-terrorism and tactical policing specifically were still relatively unheard-of methods, and no military in the world had a unit specialized in handling hostage crises.
 Since there were no specialized units in the modern sense—only special military combat units—GSG 9 became the first specialized counter-terrorism tactical intervention and hostage rescue unit.
 To this end, Wegener cooperated with both groups, assimilating many of their methods into the doctrine he would establish for the GSG 9.
 Following the Munich Olympic massacre, the British SAS also developed its own specialized counter-terrorism unit (codenamed Pagoda Team).

 Wegener's short time with the British SAS is well documented, but his cooperation with the Israeli Sayeret Matkal (and alleged participation in the rescue of the Israeli hostages during Operation Entebbe in Uganda in 1976) is less publicized.